 1 cup finely grated Parmesan cheese

 Add a splash of white wine, which will add more flavor.
-You should hear a “sight of relief” by the rice when you add the wine! 🙂 Use a 1/2 cup of wine, and simmer, stirring constantly, until the wine has completely reduced and the pan is nearly dry, about 3 minutes.
+You should hear a “sigh of relief” by the rice when you add the wine! 🙂 Use a 1/2 cup of wine, and simmer, stirring constantly, until the wine has completely reduced and the pan is nearly dry about 3 minutes.

 Slowly add the broth in increments, stirring in between.
 Begin adding the broth one ladle at a time, stirring regularly between additions.
 Wait to add another ladle until the liquid has been almost completely absorbed by the rice.
 This gradual addition of broth is key to getting the rice to release its starch and create its own delicious sauce, so don’t rush this step.
 Ideally, you want to use just enough broth to cook the rice and no more.

 Continue adding broth until the rice is al dente.
 The risotto is ready when the rice is al dente (when it still has a bit of chew) and the dish has the consistency of thick porridge, about 18 minutes total (you might not use up all of the broth).
 If you run your spatula through the risotto, the risotto will flow slowly to fill in space.

 Adding extra butter at the end is optional.
 Yes, it makes it more creamy, but if the risotto is done right you won’t need that (extra calories!).

 Serve the risotto immediately.
 The longer it stands, the more the starches will set and you’ll lose the creamy silkiness.

 - Risotto alla Milanese – A specialty of Milan, made with beef stock, beef bone marrow, lard (instead of butter) and cheese, flavored and colored with saffron